-Magnesium is an important mineral for our metabolism.
-Besides its physiological function, the role of magnesium on vitamin D metabolism has been largely studied.
-It plays a role as an enzymatic cofactor in more than 300 metabolic reactions, and it's highly associated with bone health and homeostasis.
+Magnesium is an important mineral for your health and metabolism.
+The role of magnesium on vitamin D metabolism has been largely studied.

 Vitamin D deficiency is usually approached simply by vitamin D supplementation, but this will be a total 'nonsense' if your magnesium levels are not enough.

 Why should you take magnesium and vitamin D together?